Infineon/Blockchain/hackathon/README.md

 ## Physical representation of "Cryptokitties"
 With this project a physical form of the Ethereum based Cryptokitties was generated.
 Therefore key1 of the card was read out and converted to an Ethereum address.
-After that, 6 Kitties were bought at the market and transferred to the prepared and printed card.
+Cryptokitties are non-fungible ERC-721 token, which allow for each entity to have specific attributes - in this case “Cattributes”.
+6 Kitties were bought at the market and transferred to the prepared and printed card.
 All transfers can be checked at etherscan.io.

 <p align="center"><img src="pictures/crypotkitties.png" width="70%" align="middle"></p>